Skip to content

 # Send the GET request to Semantic Scholar

-response = requests.get(f"{PAPER_URL}DOI:{doi}")
+response = await client.get(f"{PAPER_URL}DOI:{doi}", headers=HEADERS)

 if response.status_code == 200: